Cost guide

 When repair may be enough versus when replacement becomes more likely

-Users often search replacement cost before they know whether replacement is the honest path.
+Many users search replacement cost before they know whether replacement is even the honest path.

 • A localized crack, offset, or one short bad section may still support repair-first logic.